 Contracts are legal agreements between the University and an individual or business entity that is processed with the Business Contracts Office.
 Contracts are required when services are to be paid to a third party or services are to be paid in advance.

 - Co-sponsorships within UT mean that departments, centers, and organizations exchange funds amongst themselves for various events.
-Example: “Department A would like to give Department B $300 to bring Guest Lecture in to give a talk.”
+Example: “Department A would like to give Department B $300 to bring a Guest Lecturer to campus to give a talk.”
+The two entities involved do not need to be in the same college.

 Procurement Cards (or ProCards) are for individual faculty and staff to use for various academic/administrative purchases.
 They are tied to UT accounts and therefore must be properly reconciled each month.